SAP-samples/teched2022-IN261/exercises/ex4/README.md

         // create the consumer, specifying name of the queue subscriber = new QueueConsumer('AEMCONNECT1');

-and replace AEMCONNECT1 with the name of your queue in Advanced Event Mesh, which should be AEMCONNECT** where ** is your individual number.
+and replace AEMCONNECT001 with the name of your queue in Advanced Event Mesh, which should be AEMCONNECT*** where ** is your individual number.

 ![Pic 2](/./images/IN261-ex4-2.png)